jonathansong8/emp_weforgot/README.md

 The time for a binary search is so small in comparison to the time for a linear search, that the graphs of linear search time, and difference in time, overlap

 ## Conclusions
-As the size of the array increase, the difference in time between Binary and linear increases
+As the size of the array increase, the difference in time between Binary and linear increases.
+Binary is significantly faster than linear in our tests.